 We travelled full-time from 2013 until COVID grounded us.
 The kids were just 6 and 8 years old when they left home.
 They visited 50 or so countries, most of them many times.
-We were backpacker-type travellers, rather than slow travellers, but we did put in some long stints in London, Romania and Vietnam.
+We were backpacking with kids, rather than slow travellers, but we did put in some long stints in London, Romania and Vietnam.
 We actually rented homes in all of those places, using them as bases more than full-time residences.
 Most of the time we stayed in hotels, some expensive, some budget.
-The boys were homeschooled, or “worldschooled” throughout these years and for a few years prior to departure.
+The boys were homeschooled while travelling, AKA “worldschooling” throughout these years and for a few years prior to departure.
 I am a travel blogger.
-Blogging is very lucrative if you know how.
-Our first year of travel was ultra-budget as we tried to stretch our saving as long as possible.
+This business can be lucrative if you know how to make money travel blogging and our family travel blog is our income source.
+Our first year of travel was ultra-budget as we tried to stretch our savings as long as possible.
+We discuss saving, and how families afford to travel here to help you.
 Once the blog took off we got more wealthy year by year, but we were never luxury travellers, we like to spend our money on the things we love to do and that usually means trekking, skiing, or a scuba trip.
 We rarely splurge on fancy hotels.

 Travel With Kids

 After interviewing and probing my kids extensively, it seems that, if anything, this is what kids hate about travel.
 The top 10 things they dislike are below.

 - Having to look around for accommodation – lack of certainty